Home | Browse Topics | Health & disability | Disability rights | Decision making: When others can legally make decisions for you

 New Zealand has a system called a “substitute decision making approach”.
 This means that your power to make decisions for yourself can be legally transferred to someone else.

-However, there are some particular cases where Family Court Judges could recognise and promote a supported decision making approach.
+In some cases, Family Court Judges recognise and promote a supported decision-making approach.
 We’ll explain this more below.

 Is there a better approach we could take?